 Welcome to the ongoing discussion of Christianity in the late middle ages and the Reformations in connection with an undergraduate course.
-The outline for the course, which will also give you a sense of what topics and readings may be covered in blog entries, is available online here.
-(The course takes place on Thursdays).
+The outline for the course, which will also give you a sense of what topics and readings may be covered in blog entries, is available under courses above.

 I will do my best to write these entries in a way that will be of profit not only to the students in the class, but also to other readers who have an interest in the social and cultural history of Christianity and the Reformations specifically.
 (My own area of expertise is in the earliest period of Christianity and its Greco-Roman and Jewish contexts, about which I also do blog entries here).
 Feel free to leave comments or questions (by clicking on “comments” below and registering your name with blogger).